brycewang-stanford/statspai/CONTRIBUTING.md

 ## 📄 License

-By contributing to pyEconometrics, you agree that your contributions will be licensed under the MIT License.
+By contributing to StatsPAI, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to pyEconometrics! 🎉
+Thank you for contributing to StatsPAI! 🎉